ataraweinreb/photographyWebsite/README.md

 # photographyWebsite
-A responsive photography website created with bootstrap.
+A fully responsive photography portfolio website created from scratch with bootstrap.